RogueSHD/ds-takehome-fadhlan/README.md

 2. You are required to complete the following:
    - Assessment 1: General Big Query Compatible Questions
    - Assesment 2: Case Study
-4. Submit your answers within 24 hours via:
+4. Submit your answers within 3 days via:
    - **Option A**: Upload your completed work to your GitHub and share the link to anusia@bonuslink.com.my